AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-log-messages/config-utility-logs.md

 uid: config-utility-logs
 ---

-# View PI to OCS Configuration Utility logs
+# View PI to Data Hub Configuration Utility logs

-To view information about account related activity for PI to OCS Configuration Utility, you can view log information in the Windows Event Viewer.
+To view information about account related activity for PI to Data Hub Configuration Utility, you can view log information in the Windows Event Viewer.

 1. Click the **Windows** menu button, then scroll to and click **Windows Administrative Tools** > **Event Viewer**.